OF POSITIONS: 1 GRADE: 15

 KNOWLEDGE, SKILLS, AND ABILITIES

-DATA CONCEPTION: Requires the ability to compare and/or judge the readily observable functional, structural, or compositional characteristics (whether similar to or divergent from obvious standards) of data, people, or things including standard operating procedures, maps safety bulletins, log books, fuel reports, employee manual, IFSTA/EMT manuals, etc.
+DATA COMPREHENSION: Requires the ability to compare and/or judge the readily observable functional, structural, or compositional characteristics (whether similar to or divergent from obvious standards) of data, people, or things.

-LANGUAGE ABILITY: Requires ability to read a variety of informational and technical documentation, directions, instructions, and methods and procedures.
-Requires the ability to write reports and essays with proper format, punctuation, spelling and grammar, using all parts of speech.
-Requires the ability to speak with and before others with poise, voice control, and confidence using correct English and well-modulated voice such as in public speaking situations.
+LANGUAGE ABILITY: Requires ability to read a variety of records, reports, charts and informational documentation, directions, instructions and methods and procedures.
+Requires the ability to prepare inventory reports and document installations and repairs using prescribed formats and conforming to all rules of punctuation, grammar, diction and style.
+Requires the ability to speak to people with poise, voice control and confidence.

-INTELLIGENCE: Requires the ability to learn and understand relatively complex life-saving, fire prevention/suppression, and emergency medical principles and techniques; to make independent judgements in absence of management; to acquire and be able to expound on knowledge of topics related to primary occupation.
+INTELLIGENCE: Requires the ability to learn and understand complex technical principles and techniques; to acquire and be able to expound on knowledge of topics related to primary occupation; and to make independent judgement in the absence of management.

-NUMERICAL APTITUDE: Requires the ability to utilize mathematical formulas; add and subtract; multiply and divide totals; determine percentages; determine time and weight; and interpret statistical data.
+NUMERICAL APTITUDE: Requires the ability to utilize mathematical formulas; add and subtract totals; multiply and divide; utilize determine percentages; interpret graphs, perform calculations involving variables, formulas, square toots and polynomials.

-FORM/SPATIAL APTITUDE: Requires the ability to inspect items for proper length, width, and shape, visually with standard measuring devices.
+FORM/SPATIAL APTITUDE: Requires the ability to inspect items for proper length, width, and shape visually with computer equipment and diagnostic tools.

-MOTOR COORDINATION: Requires the ability to coordinate hands and eyes in using equipment and tools.
+MOTOR COORDINATION: Requires the ability to coordinate hands and eyes in using automated office/computer equipment.

-MANUAL DEXTERITY: Requires the ability to handle a variety of items, office equipment, control knobs, switches, etc. Must have the ability to use one hand for twisting motion or turning motion while coordinating other hand with different activities.
+MANUAL DEXTERITY: Requires the ability to handle a variety of items, automated office/computer equipment, control knobs, switches, etc. Must have the ability to use one hand for twisting motion or turning motion while coordinating other hand with different activities.
 Must have minimal levels of eye/hand/foot coordination.

 COLOR DIFFERENTIATION: May require the ability to discern color.

-INTERPERSONAL TEMPERAMENT: Requires the ability to deal with people beyond giving and receiving instructions.
-The worker needs to relate to people in situations involving more than giving or receiving instructions.
-Must be adaptable to performing under considerable stress when confronted with an emergency.
+INTERPERSONAL TEMPERAMENT: Requires the ability to deal with and relate to people beyond giving and receiving instructions.
+Must be able to adapt to and perform under minimal stress when confronted with an emergency.

-PHYSICAL COMMUNICATION: May require the ability to talk and/or hear: (talking - expressing or exchanging ideas by means of spoken words). (hearing - perceiving nature of sounds by ear).
+PHYSICAL COMMUNICATION: May require the ability to talk, express, or exchange ideas by means of spoken words and/or hear and perceive nature of sounds by ear.